Ryoga1994/Project-for-Getting-and-Cleaning-Data/README.md

 # Project-for-Getting-and-Cleaning-Data
-This is the course project for Getting and Cleaning Data.
+This is the course project for Getting and Cleaning Data on Coursera.

 Tidy Dataset depending on "Human Activity Recognition Using Smartphones Dataset"